rumya0/Yelp-BA/README.md

 A subset of the dataframe containing restaurants only from the above mentioned cities was then created

-The 'categories' index is a [list] of descriptive words of each restaurant:
+The 'categories' index is a [list] of descriptive words of each restaurant (describing the type of restaurant):

 ![categorylist](images/catlist.JPG)